msch4ever/revotask/README.md

-*there is a littele easter egg.
+*there is a little easter egg.
 Make sure Sound On when pushing the "Start server" button.